gtbu/Typesetter-5.3-p8/README.md

 ## Plugins and php8 ##
   * Many plugins <a href="https://www.typesettercms.com/Plugins" target=_blank> from the forum</a> will not function with php8, because deprecations of php7 are errors in php8.
 The momentary solution is to open an issue in the forum, but before look at the plugin-site under 'support', whether there is already an updated version for download and then manual installation under /addons.

+## Problems with updates ##
+If You have questions regarding installation please look here at the top in the WIKI.

+Since scssphp bootswatch 3 doesnt function.
+Users who must use it will have to go back to scssphp 1.7 - evtl. i will find  a solution.